CGosser/friday-5/README.md

 ## Known Bugs

 _{Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+Share any workarounds that are in place.}_

 ## Support and contact details